Sjofartsdirektoratet/SFI_Ontology/README.md

 The web-app is a visualization of the SFI Ontology.
 In the app it's possible to see relations between the nodes and their positions.

 ### How to start
-To run the app either download/clone this repositry or go to _THIS WEBSITE_
+To run the app either download/clone this repositry or go to [https://sjofartsdirektoratet.github.io/SFI_Ontology/](https://sjofartsdirektoratet.github.io/SFI_Ontology/)

 #### Run locally
 `$ cd ~/SFI_Ontology`